dentarg/auth0-blog/_posts/2017-02-02-an-introduction-to-ethereum-and-smart-contracts.markdown

 Where `<sig>` and `<pubKey>` are provided by the spender and the rest is specified by the original sender of the money.
 This is simply a sequence of mixed data and operations.
 The interpreter for this script is a stack-based virtual machine.
 The details of execution are out of scope for this article, but you can find a nice summary at the [Bitcoin Wiki](https://en.bitcoin.it/wiki/Script#Standard_Transaction_to_Bitcoin_address_.28pay-to-pubkey-hash.29).
 The important take from this is that transactions can have data embedded in them in the scripts.

 In fact, there exists a valid opcode for embedding data inside a transaction: the `OP_RETURN` opcode.
 Whatever data follows the `OP_RETURN` opcode is stored in the transaction.
 Of course, there is a limit for the amount of data allowed: 40-bytes.
 This is very little, but still certain interesting applications can be performed with such a tiny amount of storage.
 One of them is our perpetual message system.
 Another interesting use case is the "proof of existence" concept.
 By storing a hash of an asset in the blockchain, it serves as proof of its existence at the point it was added to a block.
 In fact, there [already exists such a project](https://proofofexistence.com).
-In fact, there is nothing preventing you from using our perpetual message system for a similar use.
+There is nothing preventing you from using our perpetual message system for a similar use.

 ### The Implementation
 Our system will work as an HTTP service.
 Data will we passed in JSON format as the body of `POST` requests.
 The service will have three endpoints plus one for debugging.